 Food is as intimately tied to comfort and identity as it is to brain and bodily function.
 Our memories of food wind inextricably into our memories of joy or discomfort and those we love and places we hated to be.
 When we allow ourselves to be filled constantly by convenience at the expense of nutrition, or when we eat foods that are uninspiring tributes to modernist functionality, we participate in our own loss of tradition and ritual.

-But to reclaim the food traditions that came before us, to remember different ways of looking at food resources, and to in some cases, reinterpret the memory into something more functional for the demands we face now…well…that would be clever.
+But to reclaim the traditions that came before us, to remember different ways of looking at resources, and to in some cases, reinterpret the memory into something more functional for the demands we face now…well…that would be clever.

 A clever food is nutritionally rich.
 A clever food is thrifty and resourceful.
 A clever food nods to our ancestors without ignoring the needs of today.
+Clever hands will create something from nothing.
+Clever hands will beautify what they touch and clever minds will always find a way.